domgearing/Personal_Parser_2/README.md

 - models/ (PCFG JSONs, style baselines, stats)
 - runs/ (generated experiment runs)
 - final_visualizations/, COMPARISON_RESULTS/ (baked outputs included in repo)

-## Contributing

-- If you add or change dependencies, please update `requirements.txt`.
-- Add tests or small examples demonstrating new behavior.
-- Open issues or PRs for bugs, improvements, or documentation updates.

-## License

-No license file is included.
-If you intend to make the project public, consider adding an explicit LICENSE (e.g. MIT, Apache-2.0).

----

-If you want, I can also add a minimal `requirements.txt` derived from the imports in the scripts, or push this README to a different branch.